A New Gauge-Theoretic Construction of 4-Dimensional Hyperk\"ahler ALE Spaces: Introduction

-On the other hand, non-compact hyperkähler ALE spaces frequently arise in gauge theory as the moduli spaces of solutions to gauge theoretic equations.
-Well-known examples include the Hitchin moduli spaces of solutions to self-duality equations on Riemann surfaces.
-There have been results realizing different types of gravitational instantons as moduli spaces of monopoles.
-Here we give a new construction of $4$-dimensional hyperkähler ALE spaces using a gauge-theoretic approach.
-More specifically, we realize each $4$-dimensional hyperkähler ALE space as a moduli space of solutions to a system of equations for a pair consisting of a connection and a section of a vector bundle over an orbifold Riemann surface, modulo a gauge group action given by the following theorem.
+On the other hand, non-compact hyperk{\"a}hler spaces frequently arise in gauge theory as the moduli spaces of solutions to gauge-theoretic equations.
+Well-known examples include but are not limited to the Hitchin moduli spaces of solutions to self-duality equations on Riemann surfaces \cite{hitchin}, and moduli spaces of monopoles \cite{atiyah-hitchin}, \cite{cherkis}, \cite{foscolo1}, \cite{foscolo2}.
+A typical approach to construct hyperk{\"a}hler moduli spaces is to realize them via hyperk{\"a}hler reduction.
+A special class of complete non-compact hyperk{\"a}hler manifolds is known as the gravitational instantons.
+There are various gauge-theoretic constructions of these hyperk{\"a}hler manifolds such as the ones given in the following (incomplete) list of papers: \cite{atiyah-hitchin}, \cite{boalch}, \cite{cherkis}, \cite{cherkis-k}, \cite{cherkis-w}, \cite{nahm}.
+The $4$-dimensional hyperk{\"a}hler ALE spaces are also gravitational instantons and here we give a new construction of these spaces using a gauge-theoretic approach.
+Our construction shares a strong parallel to Kronheimer's original construction \cite{kronheimer} which is not gauge-theoretic, and ergo, our construction can be thought of as a gauge-theoretic interpretation of Kronheimer's construction.
+More specifically, we realize each $4$-dimensional hyperk{\"a}hler ALE space as the moduli space of solutions to a system of equations for a pair consisting of a connection and a section of a vector bundle over an orbifold Riemann surface modulo a gauge group action, as stated in the following theorem.
 The precise definitions of the notations in the theorem below will be given in Section 2 and Section 3.